alvzed/stickling/README.md

 ![Deployed Propagation Station for phone](/wireframes/prop_stat_phone.png)
 ![The deployed Plant Nursery](/wireframes/plant_nursery.png)
-![The deployed Plant Nursery for phone](/wireframes/plant_nursery_phone.png) As you can see the main difference between these and the wireframe is that the photo is now on the left side of the post instead of the top.
+![The deployed Plant Nursery for phone](/wireframes/plant_nursery_phone.png)

+As you can see the main difference between these and the wireframe is that the photo is now on the left side of the post instead of the top.
 This is because I opted for a title on the posts since it brings more context to the post which I felt was needed due to the nature of these two feeds.

 The deployed version also has a a 'focus' page which looks like this:
 ![The posts](/wireframes/post_focus.png)

 This was implemented so that users can add longer descrition on the posts.
 These are not present on the feed due to them cluttering up the feeds.

 ## Deployment
+Below is a short summary of how to deploy a site on heroku, I do not give as good of an explanation as you can find [on their site](https://devcenter.heroku.com/articles/getting-started-with-python).
+Please go to this site for a much better explanation.

 This project is hosted on Heroku, specifically with the heroku CLI for python.
 First make sure that you've install heroku on your device, if not the install it.